 SURFACE COVERING

-Because working with resin can get messy, you need to protect your area from spills and drips.
-This list covers the surfaces resin won’t stick to and make a great way to protect your craft table.
+Because working with resin can get messy, you must protect your area from spills and drips.
+This list covers the surfaces resin won’t stick to and work to protect a table.

 MOLDS